stashed/docs/docs/guides/advanced-use-case/cross-cluster-backup/index.md

 stash-recovered-56547b7b57-zxb2p   1/1     Running   0          16m
 ```

-Verify that the backed up data has been restored in `/source/data` directory of the `stash-recovered` pods of the Deployment using the following commands,
+Verify that the backed-up data has been restored in `/source/data` directory of the `stash-recovered` pods of the Deployment using the following commands,

 ```bash
 $ kubectl exec -n demo stash-recovered-56547b7b57-scxl4 -- cat /source/data/data.txt